davison/ha-sinkhole/vip-manager/README.md

 }
 ```

-The running container has a `healthcheck.sh` script, included to perform regular health checks on the `dns-node` container's `CoreDNS` service.
-This ensures that the service is running correctly, if it fails then `keepalived` will move the VIP to another working instance even in the event that the `dns-node` container continues to run.
+The running container has a `healthcheck.sh` script, included to perform regular health checks on the `dns-resolver` container's `CoreDNS` service.
+This ensures that the service is running correctly, if it fails then `keepalived` will move the VIP to another working instance even in the event that the `dns-resolver` container continues to run.

 ## Usage